apify/apify-docs/sources/platform/storage/index.md

 ## Sharing {#sharing}

-You can invite other Apify users to view or modify your storages using the [access rights](../collaboration/index.md) system.
+You can invite other Apify users to view or modify your storages with the [access rights](../collaboration/index.md) system.
 See the [full list of permissions](../collaboration/list_of_permissions.md).

 ### Sharing storages between runs {#sharing-storages-between-runs}